 - Muscle protein synthesis: Following a workout, the body undergoes a process called muscle protein synthesis, during which it repairs and rebuilds the damaged muscle fibers.
 The rate at which this occurs depends on factors such as genetics, age, and hormone levels.

 - Recovery time: Adequate recovery time is essential for muscle growth, as it allows the body to repair and rebuild the damaged muscle fibers.
-During recovery, the body also adapts to the stimulus, resulting in increased strength and muscle mass.
+During recovery, the body adapts to the stimulus, resulting in increased strength and muscle mass.

 The Importance of Rest and Recovery: Allowing Your Muscles to Grow